 A Colonial Revival medallion in a circa 1901 Benjamin Driesler house in Prospect Heights.
 Photo by Susan De Vries

 Broken, damaged, or missing plaster medallions can be repaired or replicated by a master plasterer.
 Stock medallions are available off the shelf in a variety of materials, although style options are limited.
 Before beginning any construction whose vibrations could damage existing plaster, such as cutting into walls for electrical rewiring, secure medallions and other ornamental plasterwork in place, ideally in consultation with a master plasterer.
-Later nineteenth century medallions often have openings big enough to admit a new electrical box without cracking or breaking, but earlier or delicate medallions may need expert handling to be successfully rewired to code.
+Later 19th century medallions often have openings big enough to admit a new electrical box without cracking or breaking, but earlier or delicate medallions may need expert handling to be successfully rewired to code.

 Editor’s note: A version of this story appeared in the Spring/Summer 2021 issue of Brownstoner magazine.